kozodoi/website/_pages/z1_portfolio.md

 ### Links
 - [GitHub repo](https://github.com/kozodoi/DMC_2020) with the source code and documentation
-- [blog post](https://kozodoi.me/python/time%20series/demand%20forecasting/competitions/2020/07/27/demand-forecasting.html) with the detailed project overview
+- [blog post](https://kozodoi.me/python/time%20series/demand%20forecasting/competitions/2020/07/27/demand-forecasting.html) with the detailed project description and solution overview

 ### Background
 Forecasting demand is an important managerial task that helps to optimize inventory planning.
 The optimized stocks reduce retailer's costs and increase customer satisfaction due to faster delivery time.
 This project uses historical purchase data to predict demand for different products.